 To get started, get yourself an Adwords account and paste your landing page URL in the keyword research tool.
 Google will give you the relevant keyword suggestions that you can use to optimise your page.
 All you need to do is log into/create an Adwords account, put in the landing page of the product you want to see, and look at all the different suggestions Google gives you.

 Here are the keyword ideas suggested by google for our JBL headphones.

-Now that you have a huge list of keywords recommended by Google to optimise your product pages, it’s time to go ahead and use the suitable ones to improve your ranking on search engines as well as Amazon’s internal search.
+Now that you have a huge list of keywords recommended by Google to optimise your product pages, it’s time to go ahead and use the suitable ones to improve your ranking on search engines as well as Amazon keyword optimization for internal search.
 Since keywords are the key to building product landing pages that perform well in terms of sales, it’s important to identify and target the relevant ones.
-Without keyword optimisation, your product pages could be buried inside making it difficult for the potential buyers to discover them.
+Without keyword optimisation, your product pages could be buried inside, making it difficult for the potential buyers to discover them.

-Keyword research can help your product pages rank higher than the competitors.
+amazon keyword optimization can help your product pages rank higher than the competitors.
 But this alone won’t help you make more sales in the price-driven E-commerce war.
-E-commerce websites are competing with each other to offer customers competitive prices which means you have to be selling at a slightly lower price than your competitors to make more sales.
+E-commerce websites are competing with each other to offer customers competitive prices, which means you have to be selling at a slightly lower price than your competitors to make more sales.
 This is where pricing intelligence comes into the picture.
-E-commerce companies as well as sellers on these portals are making use of web scraping for price monitoring.
-With web scraping, it is possible to get near real-time pricing data from the competitors’ sites which can be used to automatically set a lower price structure for your catalogue.
-This can help you make more sales as buying decisions tend to get affected by even the slightest difference in price.
+E-commerce companies, as well as sellers in these portals, are making use of web scraping for price monitoring.
+With web scraping, it is possible to get near real-time pricing data from the competitors’ sites, which can be used to automatically set a lower price structure for your catalogue.
+This can help you make more sales, as buying decisions tend to get affected by even the slightest difference in price.